26th Mar 2019

 Whilst we understand that students will bring mobile technology to school it is important to emphasise that school and lessons are places to learn.
 Therefore, mobile phones or any other electronic devices (including ear or headphones) should be switched-off when in lessons, and moving between lessons, and placed in bags.
 They should not be seen or heard in any classroom or around the building during the school day.

-Students who choose not to comply with this rule will result in the electronic device being confiscated.
-On the first occasion, the device will be confiscated to be picked up at the end of the day.
-If such disruption is repeated, phones will be confiscated and kept until they can be collected by a parent / carer.
+Failure to comply with this rule will result in the electronic device being confiscated.
+On the first occasion, the device will be confiscated until it can be picked up at the end of the day by the student.
+If the device is confiscated for a second time, the device will be kept until it can be collected by a parent / carer.